 Medicaid is a low-income health insurance program in the United States that is jointly administered by the federal government and each of the states.
 In all of the states, Medicaid will cover the cost of nursing home care for elderly and disabled individuals who require such care.
 In West Virginia, in-home personal care services are also provided for frail elderly and disabled residents by the state Medicaid plan.
 This program is intended to delay or prevent nursing home care, as well as to promote independence of the person in need of care.

 The Medicaid Personal Care Program provides assistance with a variety of daily living activities, including bathing, dressing, eating, housecleaning, mobility, and medication monitoring.
-Eligible applicants may live at home, with a family member, or in an assisted living facility.
+Eligible applicants may live at home, with a family member, in an adult family care home, or in an assisted living facility.
 Click here for more eligibility information.

 In addition to the Medicaid provided options for elderly care listed above, the state of West Virginia also offers four non-Medicaid programs.
 All of these programs are intended to assist senior and disabled West Virginians in remaining in their home and out of more costly residential facilities.

 1) The Ron Yost Personal Assistance Services (RYPAS) program provides financial assistance to aid in the cost of hiring a personal care provider.
 Assistance with basic everyday activities, such as bathing, dressing, mobility, meal preparation, housecleaning, and transportation, is provided.
-Family members may be hired to provide care via this program.
+Family members, including spouses, may be hired to provide care via this program.
 Click here for more information.

 2) The Older Americans Act Program, also referred to as the Legislative Initiative for the Elderly (LIFE), offers a variety of supportive services for the elderly.
 These services are offered through local County Aging Providers (senior centers) and may include the following services: respite care, housecleaning and laundry, medication management, transportation assistance, and meal delivery.
 See more benefits here.

 3) The Lighthouse Program provides support for those 60 years of age or older who require significant assistance with a minimum of two daily living activities.
-Support may include assistance with mobility, housecleaning and laundry, personal care, and grocery shopping and meal preparation.
+Support may include assistance with mobility, housecleaning, laundry, personal care, grocery shopping and meal preparation.
 For eligibility requirements, click here.

 4) The Family Alzheimer’s In-Home Respite (FAIR) Program is intended to provide respite care on a sliding scale to relieve the caregivers of individuals with dementia from Alzheimer’s disease or a related condition, such as Parkinson’s.
 Respite care may be provided in-home or in a group setting.
 To learn more, click here.